 ‘Levelling Up’ in Wales

-Following the launch of a short IWA paper summarising our reflections, findings from engagement with stakeholders and a series of recommendations on the ‘Levelling Up’ agenda in Wales, we will be hosting a panel discussion where we will hear from experts in a range of fields who will address themes including:
+We will shortly be launching a short IWA paper summarising our reflections, findings from engagement with stakeholders and a series of recommendations on the ‘Levelling Up’ agenda in Wales, including comments arising from our Economy Summit.
+This panel discussion, followed by an audience Q&A, will address themes including:

 - Reflections on ‘Levelling Up’ and the changing economic development geography